ChangePool/WorkplaceDAO/docs/RealFi/SolutionScope.md

 The current document aims to conceptualize forming a DAO for Cardano stake pool operators (SPOs) participating in the [RealFi](https://realfi.co/) SPO Accelerator Program in enough detail to enable stakeholders to understand the new business capabilities that the initiative will deliver.

+## Primary Stakeholders

+The following stakeholders are affected by the solution to create a RealFi DAO:

+* RealFi
+* Participants in the RealFi SPO Accelerator Program
+* RealFi community members and customers

 ## Business Requirements and Goals

 <!-- RealFi exists in a business environment where  -->